GustavoM96/GHM.HttpResult/README.md

 ```

-## Error
+### Error

-It is only one Error type with different HttpStatusCode:
+It's just one type of error with different HttpStatusCode:

 - NotFound
 - Forbidden